Sombressoul/dyna/doc/CSP/CSP-v1.0-rc4-WIP.md

 > *Provide a universal, bakeable projector for N-D, multi-head, multi-rank tensors that offers adjustable compression while remaining export-friendly and numerically stable.*

-In short, UCBP brings the expressive strength of bilinear pooling to large-scale, resource-constrained deep-learning systems - without the usual cost explosion.
+In short, SCP brings the expressive strength of bilinear pooling to large-scale, resource-constrained deep-learning systems - without the usual cost explosion.

 ---